Do you spend a lot of time at home in Stuttgart?

-As a collector and producer, I think that the only right way for my music is to be released on vinyl.
-If a label makes a parallel release in digital, it's good, but I'm not going to let music exist only in digital format.
-With this in mind, I hope that many artists remain supporters of vinyl format and industry will continue to develop and grow.
+As a collector and producer, I think that this is the only right way to release music.
+Making a parallel release in digital format is good, but I'm not going to let music exist only in digital.
+With this in mind, I hope that lots of artists will keep supporting vinyl and industry will continue to develop and grow.

 You started making music in 1997, but the first release came out only in 2001.
 What was happening during these four years?

-In 1997, I released one track on CD-compilation I made at the studio of Klangstabil.
-Afterwards, I started to build my own studio.
-It took four years to collect the equipment, which I could use to record my first full release.
-Now I have something coming out not that often, because in addition to music, I’ve got many other tasks and responsibilities.
-So I give out music as often as I have the energy and time to it.
+In 1997, I released one track on a CD compilation I made at the studio of Klangstabil.
+After that, I started building my own studio.
+It took four years to collect needed equipment to record my first full release.
+I have something coming out not that often as I’ve got many other tasks and responsibilities besides music; I share my music as often as I have the energy and time for it.

 You visited Kyiv 12 years ago.
 What impressed you the most about the city?

 I spent just a couple of days in Kyiv in the end of 2004, during the Orange Revolution.
-I remember playing at a small club, which name I forgot.
+I remember performing in a small club, which name I forgot.
 It was cool, I had a great night.
-It’s been many years, I would gladly return to this city.
+It has been many years, I would gladly return to this city.